 There is nothing quite like the feeling of schadenfreude in football, though it can often come from unexpected sources – just ask Arsenal and Tottenham fans.

-Tottenham finished above their Arsenal rivals for the first time in 22 years in 2017, and the fact they have followed it up for a second time suggests the the balance of power may have shifted in north London.
+Tottenham finished above their Arsenal rivals for the first time in 22 years in 2017, and the fact they have followed it up a further twice more suggests the balance of power may have shifted in north London.

 Spurs’ period as second best was so nearly halved, though – only to be scuppered by the most famous lasagne in Premier League history.